operasoftware/devopera/articles/_posts/2015-05-26-drum-sounds-webaudio.md

 - The Synth Secrets series from Sound on Sound magazine is a goldmine of interesting articles on synthesis using hardware synthesisers.
 With some thought, many of the techniques can be recreated using the nodes provided by the Web Audio API.
 The articles on synthesising a [snare drum](http://www.soundonsound.com/sos/Mar02/articles/synthsecrets0302.asp), [kick drum](http://www.soundonsound.com/sos/Feb02/articles/synthsecrets0202.asp) and [cymbal](http://www.soundonsound.com/sos/jul02/articles/synthsecrets0702.asp) were very useful for this blog post.
 - The [Dance Music Manual](http://www.amazon.co.uk/gp/product/0415825644/ref=as_li_tl?ie=UTF8&camp=1634&creative=19450&creativeASIN=0415825644&linkCode=as2&tag=chrislowis-21&linkId=JVUM7JCHQB7DC7XO) by Rick Snoman is an in-depth look at electronic music production and has a very informative section of drum machine synthesis.

-[^1]: This diagram was generated using the Web Audio developer tools in Firefox Developer Edition.
-[^2]: “Sampling” gets its name from the process of turning a recording of a real sound into a series of samples.